A semiparametric scale-mixture regression model and predictive recursion maximum likelihood: Background

+There are two natural likelihood-based approaches that one could consider for fitting the semiparametric regression model with error distribution \eqref{eq:mixture}.
+The first is via nonparametric maximum likelihood.
+Start by writing a joint likelihood function for $(\vbeta, \Psi)$:

-To fit this semiparametric model, estimation of both $\vbeta$ and $\Psi$ is required.
-One approach is maximum likelihood.
-More precisely, if $L(\vbeta,\Psi)$ is the joint likelihood for $(\vbeta,\Psi)$, we define a profile likelihood function as $L_p(\vbeta) = L(\vbeta, \hat\Psi_{\vbeta})$, where $\hat\Psi_{\vbeta}$ is the conditional maximum likelihood estimator of $\Psi$ for the given $\vbeta$.
+Next, define a profile likelihood $L_p(\vbeta) = L(\vbeta, \hat\Psi_{\vbeta})$, where $\hat\Psi_{\vbeta}$ is the conditional maximum likelihood estimator of $\Psi$ for the given $\vbeta$.
 Then $L_p(\vbeta)$ can be treated like a usual likelihood function, to produce estimators, tests, or confidence regions for $\vbeta$.
 Existing algorithms for nonparametric maximum likelihood estimation of mixing distributions \citep[e.g.,][]{wang} can be used to compute $\hat\Psi_{\vbeta}$ and, in turn, the profile likelihood $L_p(\vbeta)$.
-However, this profile likelihood generally has many local modes, so optimization is challenging.

-For a Bayesian approach, one could construct a marginal likelihood for $\vbeta$ by first introducing a prior distribution for $\Psi$.
+We claim that this profile likelihood function is generally rough, so optimization over $\vbeta$ is unstable and computationally expensive.
+To justify this claim, we consider a simple special case of the regression problem with no predictor variables, i.e., iid data with location $\beta$.
+In this case, using Wang's algorithm, we can easily evaluate and plot the profile likelihood function.
+An independent sample of size $n=100$ was drawn from a Student-t distribution with $\text{df}=2$, centered at $\beta=0$, and the corresponding likelihood functions for $\beta$ are plotted in Figure~\ref{fig:likpic}.
+The profile likelihood has a number of local modes, so numerical optimization is unstable.
+On the other hand, the likelihood function for our proposed method, described in Section~\ref{S:prml.reg}, is smooth with one global mode, so optimization is fast and easy.

+A second approach is based on nonparametric Bayes, where a prior distribution for $\Psi$ is introduced.
 A reasonable choice would be to take a Dirichlet process prior for $\Psi$ \citep[e.g.,][]{ferguson1973, lo1984, muller.quintana.2004}.
 The idea is to integrate out $\Psi$ from the joint likelihood $L(\vbeta,\Psi)$ with respect to the prior, leaving a marginal likelihood function $L_m(\vbeta)$ for $\vbeta$.
-Markov chain Monte Carlo algorithms are available for evaluating this marginal likelihood \citep[e.g.,][]{escobar.west.1995, maceachern.muller.1998, neal2000, carvalho.ba.2010} but this is expensive because, in general, each marginal likelihood evaluation requires its own Monte Carlo run, and optimization requires several such runs.
+Markov chain Monte Carlo algorithms \citep[e.g.,][]{escobar.west.1995, maceachern.muller.1998, neal2000, carvalho.ba.2010}, as well as software \citep[e.g.,][]{dppackage}, are available for evaluating this marginal likelihood but this is too expensive because each marginal likelihood evaluation requires its own Monte Carlo run, and optimization requires several such runs.
+One can avoid repeatedly running Monte Carlo if $\vbeta$ is assigned a proper prior.
+That is, one can employ the technique in \citet{chib1995} to get a marginal likelihood for $\vbeta$ from a single, joint Monte Carlo run for $(\vbeta,\Psi)$.
+This single joint Monte Carlo is generally more expensive than our proposed PR-driven strategy, so we do not explore this further here.